-A sleepy programmer fixes a production bug in the middle of the night and forgets to move the source code to the production library.
-An innocent mistake, but one that won’t make auditors happy.
-A good version control software system prevents mishaps and potential disasters like libraries getting out of sync.
+A sleepy programmer fixes a production bug in the middle of the night and forgets to let others know.
+An innocent mistake, but one that can create significant problems and certainly won’t make auditors happy.
+If another programmer is making changes to the same code, they might move their changes into production and overlay the fixed code.
+The bug will reappear.
+The auditors will have no way of verifying that the production environment is secure.
+A good version control software system prevents mishaps and potential disasters like losing changes.
 It has the bonus of keeping auditors happy.
 Bad version control is an impediment to fast, safe releases.
 What are the elements of an effective version control software system?

 The ideal version control software system allows simultaneous or parallel development.
+Otherwise developers might have to wait for others to finish before they can start their work.
 Developers may be in different departments or different cities, and most organizations need the ability to permit updates from multiple developers that can be accurately integrated.
 It’s difficult to have many people working on the same project without sophisticated version control.

 Another concern in collaborative environments is security.
 Sharing work is important, but so is ensuring integrity.
-An effective version control software system makes certain that data can’t be altered outside the system while making it easy for teams to collaborate.
+An effective version control software system makes certain that only authorized users can make changes and that code can’t be altered outside the system while making it easy for teams to collaborate.

 The version control system you currently use may be critical to the way your IT department functions.
-Rocket Aldon ALM has own embedded version control, but if your favorite version control tool is Subversion, CVS, GIT, or something else, that probably works.
-Your version control tool can be integrated with the Rocket Aldon ALM tools, providing all the benefits of our lifecycle management to your existing version control software system.
+Rocket LM has its own embedded version control, but if your favorite version control tool is Subversion, CVS, GIT, or something else, your version control tool can be integrated with the Rocket LM tools, providing all the benefits of our lifecycle management to your existing version control software system.
 A change submitted in Subversion, for instance, is automatically transferred to the ALM repository.
-Rocket Aldon ALM monitors other version controls and mirrors any changes, bringing anything that is introduced outside of ALM under the ALM umbrella.
+Rocket LM then automates the build, promotion and deployment of the change.
+It monitors other version control systems and mirrors any changes, bringing anything that is introduced outside of Rocket LM under the Rocket LM umbrella.

-It’s important to demonstrate to auditors that you know just what is happening in your version control software system, and with Rocket Aldon ALM, you will.
-Rocket Aldon ALM tells you exactly what should be in each of your environments at any given time.
+It’s important to demonstrate to auditors that you know just what is happening in your version control software system, and with Rocket LM, you will.
+Rocket LM tells you exactly what should be in each of your environments at any given time.
 You can work with your preferred version tools with the peace of mind of knowing that your software is always safe and always compliant.